kungfumanda/kungfumanda/README.md

 ### Hi there ((:
-#### I'm a Computer Science student and Software Engineer intern, currently focusing on JavaScript and Java development, but I'm always learning.
+##### Pronouns: She/Her
+#### I'm currently pursuing a BSc in Computer Science.
 #### My main goal on IT is finding ways to help other people, although I'm still finding my way there, for now I'm usually involved in teaching assistant projects.
-Oh, and I'm also a musical theatre performer. (she/her)
+Oh, and I'm also a musical theatre performer.
 ##